Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Yes, but it is rare for startups or new businesses.
 Your options may be limited to SBA loans.
 For example, the 7(a) program requires good credit, a down payment of 10% to 30% and a solid business plan.
 Plus, you’ll have to offer up a personal guarantee.

-Lenders such as banks, SBA lenders and online lenders may be open to working with startups seeking this amount.
-While some lenders may provide rapid funding, traditional banks may have a more rigorous application process and longer turnaround times.
-You’ll need the right documentation, such as financial statements, to support your application.
+Lenders such as banks, SBA lenders and online lenders may be open to offering loans to startups seeking this amount.
+While some lenders provide rapid funding, traditional banks may have a more rigorous application process and longer turnaround times.
+And you’ll need the right documentation, such as financial statements, to support your application.

 Because it can be hard to qualify for an SBA loan, some entrepreneurs use their own savings or take out a personal loan to launch a new enterprise.
 Personal loans don’t have a business revenue requirement or time in business requirement, making them ideal for startups — if the lender allows the funds to be used this way.